Suicide of Ryan Halligan: Death and subsequent cyberbullying scandal

 On October 7, 2003, Halligan's father was away on a business trip.
 Early in the morning, when the other family members were still sleeping, Halligan hanged himself with a bathrobe tie that belonged to his older sister Megan, who later found his body.

 Although Halligan left no suicide note, his father learned of the cyberbullying when he accessed his son's computer.
-He checked his son's yearbook first and found the faces of the bullying group scribbled out.
-Halligan had scribbled over the face of the ringleader (the same boy who bullied Halligan, befriended him, and then started the gay rumor) so aggressively he had torn the paper.
-John accessed his son's computer and first learned of the cyber-bullying when his son's friends told him.
+Halligan's father checked his son's yearbook first and found the faces of the bullying group scribbled out.
+Halligan had scribbled over the face of the ringleader (the same boy who bullied Halligan, befriended him, and then started the gay rumor) so aggressively that he had torn the paper.
+John accessed his son's computer and first learned of the cyberbullying when his son's friends told him.

-When he learned that Ashley was being blamed for Halligan's suicide, John had her brought over to his house.
-He reportedly said to her, "You did a bad thing, but you're not a bad person."
+When John learned that Ashley was being blamed for Halligan's suicide, he had her brought over to his house.
+John reportedly said to her, "You did a bad thing, but you're not a bad person."
 She appeared with Halligan on ABC's Primetime to speak out against bullying.
-Although the Halligans moved out of Vermont, she still maintains contact with them.
+Although the Halligans moved out of Vermont, Ashley still maintains contact with them.

-He later confronted the bully who had started the gay rumor after finding out that he made fun of how Halligan killed himself.
-At first, he was so angry that he wanted to go to the boy's house and "crush that little jerk," but had time to think about it while stuck at a junction.
+John later confronted the bully who had started the gay rumor after finding out that he made fun of how Halligan killed himself.
+Initially, John was so angry that he wanted to go to the boy's house and "crush that little jerk," but had time to think about it while stuck at a junction.
 John reportedly said to the boy, "You have no idea the amount of pain you caused my son.
 And you're still bullying him now even when he's defenseless and you are still lying to your parents about it.
 I refuse to believe that you are so cruel and that you don't have a heart."
-Shortly afterward the bully broke down in tears and repeatedly apologized for what he did.
-John wanted to file charges against the bully but the police said there was no criminal law that covered the relevant circumstances.
+Shortly afterward, the bully broke down in tears and repeatedly apologized for what he did.
+John wanted to file charges against the bully, but the police said there was no criminal law that covered the relevant circumstances.
 Halligan forgave the boy as well as Ashley.
 After learning the name of the pen-pal, Halligan's father went to his house and talked with his parents.
 John said that he did not want the pen-pal to use the conversations for "something dark."
 While at the pen-pal's house, John learned that the boy's father never received any hard copies of the conversations.
 The pen-pal's mother came and pulled out the hard copies from under the sofa, showing them to the father for "what appeared to be the first time."
 While the father was looking at the copies, the mother threw Halligan out.
 John said that he never got a satisfying response from the boy or his family.
 He still visits the boy's website, which contains several references to death and suicide.